 Here are my tips for getting a better outcome.

-when I have lots of things going on around me at the same time with interruptions, diversions and chaos - this makes my hyper-vigilant post traumatic brain constantly focus on the risk of something tragic happening
+I have lots of things going on around me at the same time with interruptions, diversions and chaos - this makes my hyper-vigilant post traumatic brain constantly focus on the risk of something tragic happening

-when I have to stay away from home - which makes my hyper-vigilant brain anticipate a tragic outcome for my family
+I have to stay away from home - which makes my hyper-vigilant brain anticipate a tragic outcome for my family

-when things are unclear or uncertain - which makes my hyper-vigilant brain anticipate a tragic outcome for me.
+things are unclear or uncertain - which makes my hyper-vigilant brain anticipate a tragic outcome for me.

 When I've coached people, I've found that their Triggers can be all sorts of day-to-day things - like how they are talked to, how they are given instructions, how they get feedback, their studying environment (noisy, cold, too hot, too quiet, uncomfortable), what and when they eat, what and when they drink, their exercise routine (or not having one), the music they listen to, the people they socialise with or interact with and so on.